 Editorial: Canopies in Aquatic Ecosystems: Integrating Form, Function, and Biophysical Processes

-- 1University of North Carolina at Chapel Hill, United States
+- 1Department of Biology, University of North Carolina at Chapel Hill, Chapel Hill, NC, United States

-- 2University of Western Australia, Australia
+- 2Oceans Graduate School, University of Western Australia, Perth, WA, Australia

-- 4University of Virginia, United States
+- 4Department of Environmental Sciences, University of Virginia, Charlottesville, VA, United States

-- 5Woods Hole Oceanographic Institution, United States
+- 5Department of Marine Chemistry & Geochemistry, Woods Hole Oceanographic Institution, Woods Hole, MA, United States

-- 6Technion Israel Institute of Technology, Israel
+- 6Department of Civil and Environmental Engineering, Technion Israel Institute of Technology, Haifa, Israel

-- 7Army Research Office, United States
+- 7Army Research Office, Durham, NC, United States

-Through this research topic, we provide a platform to explore the various physical and ecological impacts of aquatic canopies on the broader environment.
+Through this Research Topic, we provide a platform to explore the various physical and ecological impacts of aquatic canopies on the broader environment.
 We considered a fairly broad definition of canopy and did not restrict the concept to macroscale algae and corals.
 Any biological or physical entity displaying canopy-like characteristics (notably resistance to flow in the water column) is of interest for understanding canopy impacts.
 Additionally, we acknowledge that underwater canopies are not usually static structures but display dynamic behavior and can change over time and space.